gattigaga/utility-functions/README.md

 A collection of utility functions.
-It compatible with any browsers.

 # Examples